 - Be a support person that the RA can call on for program ideas or church connection suggestions.

-- Participate with other Adopt-a-Hall churches in an “all hall” meal twice each year (Thanksgiving and Easter) – a kind of “covered dish” for students who cannot travel home over the holiday break.
+- Participate with other Adopt-a-Hall churches in an “all hall” meal once each year (Thanksgiving) – a kind of “covered dish” for students who cannot travel home over the holiday break.

 - Be a resource for the University Chaplain as needed to reach out to students.